Inspiration

 Challenges we ran into

 Ground-truth circularity.
-When the agent found genuine violations the maintainer had never corrected, we could have reclassified them — and our precision would have jumped to 0.89.
+When the agent found genuine violations the maintainer had never corrected, we could have reclassified them as true positives — and our headline precision would have jumped to 0.89.
 We didn't.
-That depends on our own judgment of what "should" have been flagged, the exact circularity that makes a number indefensible.
-We publish the stricter 0.67.
+That reclassification depends on our own judgment about what the maintainer "should" have flagged, which is exactly the circularity that makes a number indefensible.
+We publish the stricter pre-audit ground truth (precision 0.67) and treat the agent-found-extra-violations result as a footnote, not a headline.

 Accomplishments we're proud of